mordechaitenzer/port-youtube-catalog/README.md

 </details>

 ## Measuring Quality with Scorecards
+After ingesting playlist and video data into Port, you can now evaluate that data using a Scorecard.

-You can use Scorecards in Port to define measurable standards and continuously evaluate your entities against them.
+You can use Scorecards in Port to define measurable standards and continuously evaluate your entities against them. <br>
 For example, you can enforce operational standards such as deployment best practices, documentation completeness, service ownership, or SLA compliance.

-In this guide, we create a scorecard called “The Playlist Pulse” to evaluate video quality and audience reach in our catalog.
+In this guide, we create a scorecard called **“The Playlist Pulse”** to evaluate video quality and audience reach in our catalog.

 **Playlist Pulse Maturity Model**
 | Level  | Rule Name          | Criteria                                             | Goal                                           |